European Union citizens’ rights post-Brexit

 Where an individual has made National Insurance contributions for the last five consecutive years, this should be sufficient to satisfy the Home Office that the individual meets the continuous residence requirements for settled status.

-Where an EU national has no National Insurance number or if government records are incomplete, an opportunity will be given to provide supplementary evidence, for example, utility bills or property documents, demonstrating the applicant’s residence in the UK.
-Through the app, applicants simply take a photo of the document showing name, address and dates.
+Where an EU national has no National Insurance number, or if government records are incomplete, an opportunity will be given to provide supplementary evidence, for example, utility bills or property documents, demonstrating the applicant’s residence in the UK.
+Applicants can use the app to take a photo of the document showing name, address and dates and can upload it onto the application.

 It is important to note that applicants who do not use the mobile phone app will be required to send their passport to the Home Office or book an appointment at a support centre to have their identity verified.
 Where possible, we recommend using the app either on your own device or a borrowed one – the app stores no data.